xiongzhu666/Sky-Segmentation-and-Post-processing/README.md

 **2021/10/13 Update**

-**Upload a small sky-seg model（traind by u2netp） for demo（We couldn't public the high-precision model because it used in our product）**
+**Upload a small sky-seg model of 2Mb（traind by u2netp） for demo（We couldn't public the high-precision model because it used in our product）**

 **Upload a sky-seg demo cpp inferenced by ncnn**